tiancho99/UNO-cpp-game/README.md

 Card game UNO coded in c++ language

 # Execution
-Clone the repository, and just execute the executable named file, if you want to try the game.
+Clone the repository, change execution permitions to executable named file and then execute it, if you want to try the game.
 The source code is in the repository.